Square Root Of 216

 √216 = √(2³ x 3³) = √(2² x 2 x 3² x 3) = √(2² x 3²) x √(2 x 3) = 2 x 3 x √6 = 6√6

-Therefore, the exact square root of 216 is 6√6.
-This means that 6√6, when multiplied by itself, equals 216.
+That's why, the exact square root of 216 is 6√6.
+What this tells us is 6√6, when multiplied by itself, equals 216.
 This is the simplest radical form.

 Method 2: Using a Calculator